j061990/Media-Server/readme.md

 ## Configuration

 After the stack has been installed the following containers will have been created, Watchtower will run in the background.
+If you're installing HMS remotely change localhost in the links below to match the IP of the host you are installing HMS to.

-Open Portainer, create a user and verify if all containers have been created and are running - the Transmission container make take a while!
+Open Portainer, create a username and password, verify that all containers have been created and are running - the Transmission container may take a while!

 | Application  | URL                   |
 |--------------|-----------------------|